by Chris Woodford. Last updated: August 14, 2015.

 - 1903: The brothers Wilbur and Orville Wright used twisted propellers shaped like airfoils to make the first powered flight, ushering in the modern age of air travel.

 Photo: Developing effective propellers was a major part of the Wright Brothers' success in taking to the air in 1903.
 By 1908, their plane was advanced enough to offer to the US military for use in war.
 Left: Here's the Wright Flyer pictured at a military test that fall.
 Catastrophically, one of the propellers split during flight, causing a crash that injured Orville seriously and killed his passenger.
 Right: Here's a closeup of one of the propellers and the mechanism that powered it.
 Note how the propeller twists along its length.
 You can also see how it's driven from the engine at the center by a chain drive similar to that used on a bicycle.
 No wonder, really: the Wright brothers were originally bicycle makers!
-Photo by courtesy of Great Images in NASA.
+Photo by courtesy of NASA on the Commons.